 Response: By definition delegatable variants are derived from the selected IDNccTLD through the RZ-LGR.
 However, all requested delegatable variant strings have to meet all criteria, including but not limited to the non-confusing similarity requirements.
 Therefore just as a delegatable variant shall not be considered valid if is not meaningful, it not be considered valid if it is considered confusingly similar.
 And just like when the request for a valid selected IDNccTLD should not be affected by a request for a non-meaningful and hence invalid request for a variant of the selected IDNccTLD, it should not be affected by the request for a confusingly similar delegatable variant.

+Notes and Observations

+In case requested delegatable variants are considered confusingly similar with already delegated selected string and/or requested delegatable variants and all are associated with the same Territory and in the same Designated Language, section 5.5.2.2.3 applies.

 Rationale: By definition delegatable variants are derived through the RZ-LGR from the selected IDNccTLD, which is considered the core or primary string.
 So although the core or primary string is considered valid, the derived strings should be validated at their own merits.
 This is also in line and operationalizes section 3.2.3 of the policy ( Limitation of delegation of variants ).
 According to the notes and observations section 3.2.3: For variants to be eligible for delegation, section 3.2.3 implies that all criteria apply and the required documentation and support from the Significantly Interested Parties must be available for all requested variants before validation.
 The proposal is attempting to strike a balance between the legitimate need for variants of an IDNccTLD to avoid user confusion and the general responsibilities for the security and stability of the root by the need to limit proliferation of strings at the root level.